- Get Involved

 4. Additional initiatives or assets the Association may see fit to name, at the discretion of the Association’s Executive Board.

-1. After a thorough investigation, the naming is believed to be consistent with both the Association’s mission
+1. After a thorough investigation, the naming is believed to be consistent with both the Association’s mission and the Recipient Institution’s mission.

 Where a strong commitment of a Donor who desires to be acknowledged by a naming does not meet the full criteria listed above but does meet a substantial number of them, the naming is subjected to completion of additional funding arrangements.
 If either the Association or a Recipient Institution cannot proceed, the Donor may withdraw its contributions.